mdornseif/mdornseif.github.io/_posts/2012-02-04-long_tasks.md

 Some reactions to user actions need more than a few seconds to compute.
 [Jakob Nielsen][1] for tasks over 10 seconds waiting time "users will want to perform other tasks while waiting for the computer to finish".
 He [as others][2] also states that an activity indication and an estimation of the total time to completion are important.

-AppEngine enforces the paradigm, that webpages have to respond within a few seconds with it's request deadline of 10 seconds (later lifted to 30 and then to 60 seconds).
+Google App Engine enforces the paradigm, that webpages have to respond within a few seconds with it's request deadline of 10 seconds (later lifted to 30 and then to 60 seconds).

 For an Web-Application an low latancy design for long computation means something like this: